gbraad/mscrolls-brahman/zxnext_magnetic/README.md

 the main memory before being referenced.
 Certain performance-critical parts of the interpreter code have been changed to minimize the amount of bank switching.

+In addition to the actual code and an optional dictionary, a .prg file also contains a symbol table (which is quite large) and relocation information (which is quite small).
+Only a handful of the symbols are used by the Magnetic interpreter and the relocation information is not used at all.
+To significantly reduce the loading time of a .prg file, it is trimmed so that all unused symbols and the relocation information is removed.
+The trimmed .prg file is generated using the [trim_prog](tools/trim_prog) tool from the original .prog file used in the desktop/mobile versions of the remastered games.

 The .prg file format does not contain the string sections (as in the .mag file format).
 The strings are instead placed in a separate .txt file.
 For Spectrum Next, there is also an .idx file containing an index for the .txt file for quickly looking up the offset of a string given its index.
-The .txt and .idx files are generated using the [convert_text](tools/convert_text) tool from the .text file used in the desktop/mobile versions of the remastered games.
+The .txt and .idx files are generated using the [convert_text](tools/convert_text) tool from the original .text file used in the desktop/mobile versions of the remastered games.
 The .text file contains additional markup that is removed by this tool.
 The .txt and .idx files are loaded into a contiguous set of 8 KB banks by the interpreter.

 The Magnetic port to Spectrum Next is done using the [z88dk](https://github.com/z88dk/z88dk) C compiler.
 In addition to modifying the